cyclic-software/www/content/posts/aws-s3-why-sometimes-you-should-press-the-100k-dollar-button.md

 This is chalked up as a [repaying tech-debt](https:&#x2F;&#x2F;www.cyclic.sh&#x2F;posts&#x2F;we-sound-like-idiots-when-we-talk-about-technical-debt) and work is done to adapt the existing patterns to best practices.
 Processes that used to produce [app&#x2F;events&#x2F;login-123123.json](http:&#x2F;&#x2F;code-inline) are refactored to write [app&#x2F;events&#x2F;dt&#x3D;yyyy-mm-dd&#x2F;login-123123.json](http:&#x2F;&#x2F;code-inline) instead.
 ‍_(Actually something like app&#x2F;events&#x2F;dt&#x3D;yyyy-mm-dd&#x2F;asdfasdfasdf.gz , building crawler schema to make parquet out of messy, dynamic json files is hard and you think you&#39;re smart and just enable gzip compression in firehose.)_

 **Cool.** You configure the partition key [dt&#x3D;yyyy-mm-dd](http:&#x2F;&#x2F;code-inline) in the data catalog, write some documentation about how everyone should use date ranges to make queries efficient.
-All is well and the data science team can again do linear regressions aka “Machine Learning” to find out which events make the most money or, you know “drive business kpis”.
+All is well and the data science team can again do linear regressions aka &quot;Machine Learning&quot; to find out which events make the most money or, you know &quot;drive business kpis&quot;.